senzing-garage/knowledge-base/proposals/quickstart-grpc/map-and-load-your-own-data-linux-macos.md

 ## Prerequisites

-1. [Run senzing/demo-quickstart Docker container].
+1. [Run senzing/demo-quickstart Docker container]
+1. [Python 3]
+1. [senzing-grpc] Python package.
+   To install, run:

+    ```console
+    python3 -m pip install --upgrade senzing-grpc

+    ```

 ## Create your input file

-2. On your local workstation, create a file of JSON-lines with your data to be loaded into Senzing.
+4. On your local workstation, create a file of JSON-lines with your data to be loaded into Senzing.

    To create an example file of JSON-lines, copy/paste the following into a terminal window: